cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 ### Figures eventually
 Main:
-V- Dotplot of layers (x-axis) synaptic metrics (y-axis), showing effect size, directions & p values (0.1 FDR) V- PCA plot of samples of VGLUT1 & VGAT data.
-Then try on most variable metrics.
-Then try on residuals.
-Look into PLS-DA which is supervised.
-If this not works, select first the features and then do PCA.
+V- Dotplot of layers (x-axis) synaptic metrics (y-axis), showing effect size, directions & p values (0.1 FDR) V- PCA plot of samples of VGLUT1 & VGAT data, worked on residuals (LMEM for each of the 192 metrics)
 Supplemental:
-- Differential analysis: LMEM for the 192 features each?
+V- Differential analysis: LMEM for the 192 features each?
 And then FDR ajusted p values ranking for most differential feature?
-Take the the top n for visualization in heatmap
+No, nothing significant
-- Heatmap of mean features over samples
+V- Heatmap of mean features over samples
-- Cluster analysis on highly variable features on sample level (tree)
+V- Cluster analysis on top 25 differentially abundant metrics on sample level (tree)
 - Epoch data of local peaks optimization
-- Correlation analysis across metrics & between metrics and PCs
+- Correlation analysis across metrics & between metrics and PCs (dougnut graph of percentage significant correlated metrics (VGLUT1 vs VGAT or CA1 vs CA3)).
+V- PCA loadings of metrics
+- PCA/UMAP on residuals of metrics and then kmeans clustering?

 ### Notes, implementing a linear mixed model on the log2 ratio values